Chairman of NBCUniversal

 Cesar Conde was named Chairman of the NBCUniversal News Group in May 2020.
-In this role, Conde has oversight of NBC News, MSNBC, and CNBC, including editorial and business operations for the award-winning television and digital properties.
+In this role, Conde has oversight of NBC News, MSNBC, and CNBC.
 He reports to Jeff Shell, CEO, NBCUniversal.

 Previously, Conde was Chairman of NBCUniversal International Group and NBCUniversal Telemundo Enterprises.
 As Chairman of NBCUniversal International Group, Conde was responsible for the operations and international expansion of NBCUniversal businesses outside of North America.